WowSoLaggy/LaggyBird/README.md

 Simple app that simulates bird flocks using the distributed behavioral model.
 Done following the paper: http://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/

+## Behavior
-Each bird is described by position, orientation, speed vector and customizable FOV
+Each bird is described by position, orientation, speed vector and customizable FOV.

 Three simple behaviors are available:
 1. Collision avoidance - each bird tries to avoid collision with the closest birds